Skip to main content

 Free NHS treatment

-Some types of healthcare are free to everyone and can be accessed by a person regardless of their immigration status.
+In England, some types of NHS healthcare are free for everyone, regardless of immigration status.

 • GP services

-• Diagnosis and treatment of certain contagious diseases
+• diagnosis and treatment of certain infectious diseases

-• Treatment of a physical or mental condition caused by torture, female genital mutilation, domestic abuse or sexual violence when the patient has not travelled to the UK for the purpose of seeking such treatment
+• treatment of conditions caused by torture, female genital mutilation, domestic abuse or sexual violence (where the person did not travel to the UK to seek this treatment)

-• Palliative care services provided by a registered palliative care charity or a community interest company, for example, a hospice
+• palliative care provided by a registered charity or community interest company (for example, a hospice)

-See the NHS guide: How to register with a GP practice.
+See the NHS guidance on how to register with a GP practice.